 AMI’11 International Joint Conference on Ambient Intelligence

-In the near future technologies will be even more present in every day objects, which should add a playful value for children, to make use...Read More »
+In the near future technologies will be even more present in every day objects, which should add a playful...Read More »